crypt01trucker/Soc-Automation-Lab/README.md

       "command": "firewall-drop0"
     }
     ```
-    To find the `Source IP`, hover over `Execution Argument`, scroll down to `data srcip`, click on it, save it, and input this into the JSON file.
+   - To find the `Source IP`, hover over `Execution Argument`, scroll down to `data srcip`, click on it, save it, and input this into the JSON file.
-    To locate the `command`, SSH into the Wazuh manager, navigate to the /var/ossec/bin directory, and use the `ls` command to list all the available files.
+   - To locate the `command`, SSH into the Wazuh manager, navigate to the /var/ossec/bin directory, and use the `ls` command to list all the available files.
-    Execute the agent_control binary to view the available active response command.
+   - Execute the agent_control binary to view the available active response command.

-3. **Add Wazuh App**:
-    - For active response, create the following JSON body to drop the IP of failed SSH attempts:
-    ```json
-    {
-      "alert": {
-        "data": {
-          "srcip": "$exec.all_fields.data.srcip"
-        }
-      },
-      "command": "firewall-drop0"
-    }
-    ```

-4. **Finalize Workflow**:
-    - The workflow should ask a SOC analyst whether to block an IP after receiving a failed SSH alert.
-If the analyst confirms, Wazuh will block the IP.
+   - Save your workflow.

+### User input
+   - Navigate to the `Trigers` tab in Shuffle and drag the `User Input` app in the workflow.
+   - Rename it to SOC Analyst Input.
+   - In the information box, specify your question.
+For example: "Do you want to block this IP address?"
+Then insert the source IP address obtained from the `Execution Argument` as done previously.
+   - Choose "Email" as the response method.
+   - Save your workflow.

-### Screenshots
+### Workflow
-- Add screenshots of your cloud environment setup, Wazuh Manager installation, agent configuration, and Shuffle workflow to enhance the documentation.
+For every failed SSH login attempt to the victim VM, the SOC analyst will receive an email prompting them to either block or allow the source IP.
+The email will display the source IP address, and by clicking "True", the active response command will be triggered to drop the attacker's IP.

 ### Verification
-- Verify that failed SSH attempts trigger the workflow, and confirm that the IP is blocked by checking `iptables` on the victim VM:
+To verify that failed SSH attempts trigger the workflow and confirm that the IP address is blocked, check the `iptables` on the victim VM:
     ```bash
     sudo iptables --list
     ```

-### License
+### Conclusion
-This project is licensed under the MIT License.
+Congratulations on completing the SOC Automation Lab.
+You have set up an automated active response workflow where failed login attempts are detected by Wazuh and Suffle, and SOC analysts are notified via email to take action.
+This setup is just the beginning of more advanced SOC automation labs and techniques.
+Stay tuned for future labs where we'll dive deeper.